 What Kind of Lentils Should I Use?

-I suggest using brown lentils for this recipe, which are quick cooking (only requiring 20 minutes of simmering) and hold their shape.
-These lentils look kind of greenish-brown when dry, so if you’re unsure if you have the right kind of lentil, check the cooking instructions on the package.
+I suggest using brown lentils for this recipe, which are quick-cooking (only requiring 20 minutes of simmering) and hold their shape.
+These lentils look kind of greenish-brown when dry and are sometimes labeled green lentils (not to be confused with French green lentils).
+If you’re unsure if you have the right kind of lentil, check the cooking instructions on the package.
 If they say to simmer for about 20 minutes, you’ve got the right kind of lentil.

 Red or yellow lentils will break down and create more of a split pea soup textured dish, so I don’t suggest using them for this recipe.